LG TV Zoomed In Too Much/Picture Size Issue (Fixed)

 Several options are available to troubleshoot this issue, from changing the picture settings to adjusting the aspect ratio.

-Well, this guide will break down everything one by one to explain why your LG TV gets zoomed in too much and what you need to do to get your TV back to its normal state.
+In this article, I will break down everything one by one to explain why your LG TV gets zoomed in too much and what you need to do to adjust the zoom settings.

 Let’s dive into it…